-This Mediterranean flavored, Roasted Eggplant Couscous Salad is great for a quick and healthy lunch or works great as a side for any summer picnic or barbecue.
+This recipe for Mediterranean Couscous Salad with Roasted Eggplant is made with roasted red peppers, feta cheese and fresh herbs.
+Its great for a quick and healthy lunch or for any summer picnic or barbecue.

-If couscous is your thing, I also make a great 10 minute Greek Style Couscous salad.
-These salads are really versatile, so feel free to add what ever herbs, cheeses or vegetables you want!
+If you love couscous, I also make a great 10 minute Greek Style Couscous salad.
+These salads are really versatile, so feel free to add whatever herbs, cheeses or vegetables you want!

 I hope you enjoy it!